-These materials in your emergency kit will get you through most horse crises while you await professional help.
+These materials in your barn emergency kit will get you through most horse crises while you await professional help.
 There may be other items you find important to include, so be sure to have those ready as well.
 Many of the supplies for your horse can also be used for human emergencies, with the exception of the oral or injectable medications.

 The Bare Minimum Emergency Kit

-It’s nice to have a full kit of these items on hand in your barn or horse trailer, but when out on the trail or far from facilities, you’ll have to simply make do with the bare minimum that can be carried on your saddle.
+It’s nice to have a full horse first aid kit of these items on hand in your barn or horse trailer, but when out on the trail or far from facilities, you’ll have to simply make do with the bare minimum that can be carried on your saddle.
 Many issues that occur off site can be temporarily patched up until you can get your horse to a barn with clean water, light, additional supplies and professional help.

 - Stethoscope, or learn how to take a pulse under the jaw or back of the fetlock using your fingers and a watch that counts seconds.